The Woodwright's Shop: Injuries

-The show also does not hide the nicks and cuts that come from woodworking with hand tools.
+The show also did not hide the nicks and cuts that come from woodworking with hand tools.
 The first such incident occurred in the third episode of the series, "Dumbheads in Action".
 A dumbhead is a clamping fixture on a foot-operated shaving horse used to hold unseasoned ("green") wood.
+The incident happened when he accidentally touched the cutting edge of the hewing hatchet he was using to produce the dumbhead, cutting his thumb in the process.

 On one occasion, Roy seriously injured his hand with a hatchet.
 The scene was kept in the show because it was the last take of this particular scene.
 Underhill reviewed the take and felt that it gave the show some realism.